MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-plan-warehouse-movements-in-worksheets.md

 Plan movements in the worksheet using a bin replenishment function or manually planning the lines that you want to create as movement instructions.

 ## Calculating Replenishment Movements
  As the warehouse ships items out to customers, the bins with the highest bin rankings contain fewer and fewer items.
-To fill up these high\-ranking pick bins with items from other bins, run the **Calculate Bin Replenishment** function in the **\($ N\_7351 Movement Worksheet $\)** window
+To fill up these high\-ranking pick bins with items from other bins, run the **Calculate Bin Replenishment** function in the **Movement Worksheet** window

 #### To calculate a replenishment movement